 Dip recognizes interactive communication with shareholders and investors, its key stakeholders, to be essential for dip's continuous growth and medium/long-term corporate value improvement.
 Based on this recognition, dip has been enhancing information disclosure on its corporate website and actively disseminates information related to its management strategies and business environment to deepen stakeholders' understanding.
-Furthermore, the Representative Director, President and CEO and the board director and executive officer in charge of the IR section provide explanations to investors on dip's business situation and strategies at results presentations and individual meetings.
+Furthermore, the CEO, COO, and CFO provide briefings to investors on dip's business situation and strategies at results presentations and individual meetings.
 The opinions and requests obtained through such dialogue with shareholders and investors are compiled by the IR section, reported to management, and shared with the Company's employees on a regular basis.

-2. Capital Structure (Updated)
+2. Capital Structure